-Geography (GEOG)

-GEOG 101: Physical Geography.
-(3)

-World geography; physical elements.
+Geography (GEOG) GEOG 101: Physical Geography.
+(3) World geography; physical elements.
 Use of maps and globes for a systematic analysis of world climates, vegetation, soils, and landforms, their distribution, interrelation, and significance to humans.
 UNM core curriculum for area III: Physical and Natural Sciences.
 GEOG 102: Human Geography.
-(3)

-World Geography; human elements.
+(3) World Geography; human elements.
 A systematic analysis of world population, demographic factors, ethnic groups, predominant economies, and political units, their distribution, interrelation, and interaction with the physical earth.

-GEOG105L: Physical Geography Laboratory.
-(1)

-Exercises designed to complement GEOG 101.
+GEOG 105L: Physical Geography Laboratory.
+(1) Exercises designed to complement GEOG 101.
 Applied problems in the spatial processes of the physical environment.
 Map construction and reading, weather and climatic analysis, classification of vegetative and soil associations, landform distribution analysis.
 UNM core curriculum for area III: Physical and Natural Sciences.
 Pre- or Corequisite: GEOG 101.
 Two hrs. lab.
+GEOG 140: World Regional Geography.
+(3) The regional geography of the world.
+Both physical and human aspects are studied along with current economic and political problems.
+GEOG 195: Humans Role in Changing the Face of the Earth [Survey of Environmental Issues.]
+(3) Survey of environmental issues related to the degradation of land, air and water resources.
 GEOG 195: Survey of Environmental Issues.
-(3)

-Survey of environmental issues related to the degradation of land, air, and water resources.
+(3) Survey of environmental issues related to the degradation of land, air, and water resources.
 GEOG 251: Meteorology.
-(3)

-Description of weather phenomena, principles of atmoshperic motion, weather map analysis and weather prediction.
+(3) Description of weather phenomena, principles of atmoshperic motion, weather map analysis and weather prediction.
 Also offered as EPS 251.